2025 Federal Election: Profiling the Candidates From The Electorate of Cooper - Star Observer

 If elected, Burnett would mark quite the significant milestone by becoming the first trans woman elected to Australia’s parliament.
 “Unlike not only other candidates here in Cooper but indeed anybody who’s ever been elected to parliament at state or federal level anywhere in the country, I’m an out, proud, trans woman.”

-Queer advocacy is at the core of her running, with promises to expand bulk-billing to cover much needed gender-affirming healthcare, strengthen anti-discrimination laws, and ensure that LGBTQI+ organisations receive long-term funding instead of unreliable short-term grants.
+Queer advocacy is at the core of her running, with promises to expand bulk-billing to cover much needed gender-affirming healthcare, strengthen anti-discrimination laws, and ensure that LGBTQIA+ organisations receive long-term funding instead of unreliable short-term grants.

 “It’s unacceptable that many of us have to leave our own communities to access essential healthcare,” Burnett says, acknowledging the many barriers faced by transgender citizens.